DebelToni/SUPER-GIANT/README.md

 ```
 V0 was trained on 10% of the TinyStories dataset for 10 minutes and alwready could form semi-coherent simple sentances.

+V1 features:
+- Full-dimensional Key-Value cache for faster inference
+- JAX-based Flash attention for overall performance
+- Dynamic allocation and parsing of the database
+- Overall performance and architecture improvements
+(still in development - features are implemented but more training tests are needed)

+V2 goals:
+- ChatBOT training data and knowledge base